top of page

 Senior Consultant & Group Facilitator

-Kat holds a B.A. with highest honors from Emory University, where she double-majored in psychology and women's, gender, and sexuality studies.
-With over a decade of professional experience supporting the neurodivergent community, Kat is passionate about helping individuals overcome challenges and achieve their full potential.
+Kat LaFever holds a B.A. with highest honors from Emory University, where she double-majored in Psychology and Women's, Gender, and Sexuality studies.
+With over a decade of professional experience supporting the neurodivergent community, Kat is passionate about helping individuals overcome challenges and create sustainable, fulfilling lives.

-Her previous experience has included an internship in Neuroscience at Weill Cornell University focused on providing clinical support for elderly adults with cognitive challenges.
-Further, Kat worked as a research assistant at Marcus Autism Center, where she contributed to the development of strategies promoting inclusive classroom environments for neurodivergent students.
-She also volunteered as a peer mentor at Emory Autism Center, where her work focused on creating an atmosphere that fostered support, understanding, and equal opportunities for students of all backgrounds.
+Her background includes an internship in Neuroscience at Weill Cornell University, where she provided clinical support for older adults with cognitive challenges.
+Kat has also worked as a research assistant at Marcus Autism Center, where she contributed to the development inclusive classroom environments for neurodivergent students.
+As a peer mentor at Emory Autism Center, she helped create an atmosphere that provided support, understanding, and equal opportunities for students of all backgrounds.

 Currently, Kat serves as our Client Services Manager, as well as providing both individual and group support.
-Kat applies a trauma-sensitive, Queer-friendly, holistic approach to create a safe space for teens and adults alike to strengthen their executive function skills, particularly during the transitions from high school to college and from college to career.
-She believes in supporting individuals through these critical life stages and empowering them with the tools they need to thrive.
+Kat applies a trauma-sensitive, queer-friendly, holistic approach to create a safe space for individuals of all ages to strengthen their executive functioning, build self-advocacy, and navigate life transitions.

 bottom of page